European human rights court to rule on extremist online videos

 2 Min Read

-BRUSSELS (Reuters) - Europe's top human rights court will rule on Thursday whether online videos considered by a Belgian court to be Islamist hate speech should be allowed under free speech provisions.
+BRUSSELS, July 19 (Reuters) - Europe's top human rights court will rule on Thursday whether online videos considered by a Belgian court to be Islamist hate speech should be allowed under free speech provisions.

 Fouad Belkacem is a Belgian national currently imprisoned for his activities as the head of Sharia4Belgium, an organization banned for recruiting foreign fighters to participate in militant activities in the Middle East.